Find out about:

-There are three main types of housing which make up our housing system:
+There are three main types of housing that make up our housing system:

-Affordable housing is therefore made up of several different types of ‘product’, which are aimed at different groups of people.
-Social rented housing is particularly vital for those on the lowest incomes - for many it is the only form of housing which is affordable.
-However, the high cost of housing doesn’t only affect the very poorest in society and many landlords provide different types of affordable housing to meet different needs.
+Affordable housing is a mix of several different types of 'products' aimed at different groups of people.
+Social rented housing is particularly vital for those on the lowest incomes - for many, it is the only form of housing that is affordable.
+However, the high cost of housing affects the very poorest in society, and many landlords provide different types of affordable housing to meet different needs.

 Affordable housing is provided by several different types of landlords, most commonly:

-These different types of organisation are often collectively referred to as ‘social landlords’.
+These different types of organisations are often collectively referred to as 'social landlords'.

-One thing that all of these types of landlord have in common is that they all perform several ‘core’ housing management functions.
+All of these types of landlords have in common: they all perform several ‘core’ housing management functions.
 These include:

-Also, many organisations go far beyond these basic functions and provide other services to improve the communities they operate in and the lives of their residents.
+Also, many organisations go far beyond these essential functions and provide other services to improve the communities they operate in and the lives of their residents.
 These may include, for example: